TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   but the model `y ~ x3` is not nested within the larger model, since it includes the new variable `x3`.
 We can use the R `anova()` function to compare two nested linear models.
 The `anova()` function compares the sum-of-squared residuals (**SSR**) from the smaller model to the SSR from the larger model.
-The proportion reduction in the SSR with the larger model is compared to the number of coefficients added by the larger model in order to determine if the larger model is fitting better solely due to increased flexibility (due to inclusion of more coefficients).
+The reduction in the SSR with the larger model is compared to the number of coefficients added by the larger model in order to determine if the larger model is fitting better solely due to increased flexibility (due to inclusion of more coefficients).
 This procedure makes the same assumptions about random sampling, normally distributed residuals or 'large enough' a sample